Neil Turok

 Neil Geoffrey Turok OC HonFInstP (born 16 November 1958) is a South African physicist.
-He holds the Higgs Chair of Theoretical Physics at the University of Edinburgh since 2020, and has been director emeritus of the Perimeter Institute for Theoretical Physics since 2019.
+He has held the Higgs Chair of Theoretical Physics at the University of Edinburgh since 2020, and has been director emeritus of the Perimeter Institute for Theoretical Physics since 2019.
 He specializes in mathematical physics and early-universe physics, including the cosmological constant and a cyclic model for the universe.

 Early life and career

-Turok was born on 16 November 1958 in Johannesburg, South Africa, to Mary (Butcher) and Byelorussian-born Ben Turok, who were activists in the anti-apartheid movement and the African National Congress.
+Turok was born on 16 November 1958 in Johannesburg, South Africa, to Mary Turok and Byelorussian-born Ben Turok, who were activists in the anti-apartheid movement and the African National Congress.
 After graduating from Churchill College, Cambridge, Turok gained his doctorate from Imperial College, London, under the supervision of David Olive, one of the inventors of superstring theory.
 After a postdoctoral post at Santa Barbara, he was an associate scientist at Fermilab, Illinois.

-In 1992 he was awarded the Maxwell medal of the Institute of Physics for his contributions to theoretical physics.
+In 1992 Turok was awarded the Maxwell medal of the Institute of Physics for his contributions to theoretical physics.
 In 1994 he was appointed Professor of Physics at Princeton University, then held the Chair of Mathematical Physics at the University of Cambridge starting in 1997.
 He was appointed Director of the Perimeter Institute in 2008.
 In 2020, Turok was appointed as the Inaugural Higgs Chair of Theoretical Physics at the University of Edinburgh.

 Research and other contributions

 Turok has worked in a number of areas of mathematical physics and early universe physics, focusing on observational tests of fundamental physics in cosmology.
-In the early 1990s, his group showed how the polarisation and temperature anisotropies of the cosmic background radiation would be correlated, a prediction which has been confirmed in detail by recent precision measurements by the WMAP spacecraft.
+In the early 1990s, his group showed how the polarisation and temperature anisotropies of the Cosmic microwave background would be correlated, a prediction which has been confirmed in detail by recent precision measurements by the WMAP spacecraft.
 They also developed a key test for the presence of a cosmological constant, also recently confirmed.

 Turok and collaborators developed the theory of open inflation.
 With Stephen Hawking, he later developed the so-called Hawking-Turok instanton solutions which, according to the no-boundary proposal of Hawking and James Hartle, can describe the birth of an inflationary universe.